 - Rehabilitative alimony may be awarded for a few years to allow the lesser-earning spouse to go back to school or establish a career.

-- Reimbursement alimony compensates for sacrifices during the marriage such as supporting the other spouse through graduate school.
+- Reimbursement alimony compensates for sacrifices during the marriage such as supporting the other spouse through college or graduate school.

 - Open-durational, or what used to be called “permanent” or “lifetime” alimony, may be awarded in longer marriages if one spouse is not able to support himself or herself.
 It is typically terminated if the recipient remarries or when the payor retires.